 - (i) Feasibility of Maintaining Existing Residential Unit.
 The City presumes continued feasibility of a Residential Units\-and maintaining the existing number of Residential Units.
-It is the Applicant's burden of proof to show otherwise, with substantial; credible evidence.
-The Director of City Planning will be responsible for determining the feasibility of providing a Residential Unit by assessing the following: determining continued feasibility of a residential use. - i.
-Proximity to other existing, viable residential uses provides strong evidence that a residential use is feasible. - ii.
-Infeasibility cannot be claimed merely because the site is zoned for nonresidential uses.
+It is the Applicant's burden of proof to show otherwise, with substantial, credible evidence.
+The Director of City Planning will be responsible for determining the feasibility of providing a Residential Unit by assessing the following: determining continued feasibility of a residential use. - Proximity to other existing, viable residential uses provides strong evidence that a residential use is feasible. - ii.
+Infeasibility cannot be claimed merely because the site is zoned for non-residential uses.
 Infeasibility cannot be claimed merely because the site is zoned for industrial use of a prior land use determination approved residential use of the site (i.e., live-work units.)
 A Zoning Administrator's grant runs with the land.

-ii.iii.
-Applicant-initiated zone changes, or a lapse

-in non-conforming rights resulting in a prohibition of residential use of the property shall not render a project infeasible.
-If an applicant currently has non-conforming or other rights that permit a continued residential use, the Applicant may not argue that the existing zoning renders a residential use infeasible.

-- iii.
-Site Zoning and Land Use Designations of the, along with current non-conformingrights afforded the property shall beconsidered when determining feasibility.
-Adjacent zoning, that may be incompatiblewith a residential use shall also beconsidered. - iv.
+- ii.ii.
+Applicant-initiated zone changes, or a lapse in non-conforming rights resulting in a prohibition of residential use of the property shall not render a project infeasible.
+If an applicant currently has non-conforming or other rights that permit a continued residential use, the Applicant may not argue that the existing zoning renders a residential use infeasible. - iii.
+Site Zoning and Land Use Designations of the, along with current non-conforming rights afforded the property shall be considered when determining feasibility.
+Adjacent zoning, that may be incompatible with a residential use shall also be considered. - iv.
 Condition of the Unit will be assessed when determining feasibility.
 Units that are dilapidated or in a state of disrepair due to failure to make reasonable repairs or to adequately maintain the site shall not be considered infeasible.
 The city may require that substandard conditions are corrected prior to considerations of infeasibility. - v.
 Ability of the Applicant to rent or sell the current premises based on the site's unique characteristics or circumstances.

 Unique characteristics or circumstances include proximity to noxious and incompatible existing uses that are likely to remain, and that render a continued residential use infeasible.
 If challenging the City's presumption, an Applicant may not cite mere proximity to commercial or industrial uses.

-vi.
-Feasibility will be determined based on the characteristics and circumstances of the property, including proximity to noxiousand incompatible existing uses that arelikely to remain and cause an inability to rent orsell the current premises.
+property, including proximity to noxious and incompatible existing uses that are likely to remain and cause an inability to rent or sell the current premises.

 2. Conversion or Demolition of an Affordable Unit.

 Conversion or Demolition of an Affordable Unit is prohibited, unless replaced with an Affordable Replacement